FTE Doctoral Fellowships General Instructions

 Dissertation Prospectus, Abstract and Writing Timeline (ABD Applicants Only)

-Your dissertation prospectus of no more than 10 pages is required.
 In the prospectus, outline the research objectives, conceptual framework, methodology and timeline for completion of your dissertation.
 In addition to the prospectus and writing timeline, include a one-page abstract of the dissertation with the title of the dissertation included.
-Finally, please attach the bibliography to the 10-page prospectus.
+Finally, please attach the bibliography to your prospectus.

 Financial Assistance Letter